Contents

 Vector Rejection

-The length of the rejection, known as the Scalar Rejection, is determined by the following steps:
+In 2D, using the 2D Perp Operator \( \mathbf{v}^\perp \), the length of the rejection, known as the Scalar Rejection, is

 \[ \mathbf{a}' = a' \cdot \hat{\mathbf{b}}^{\perp} = \frac{\mathbf{a} \cdot \mathbf{b}^{\perp}}{|\mathbf{b}|} \cdot \frac{\mathbf{b}^{\perp}}{|\mathbf{b}|} = \frac{\mathbf{a} \cdot \mathbf{b}^{\perp}}{|\mathbf{b}|^2} = \frac{\mathbf{a} \cdot \mathbf{b}^{\perp}}{\mathbf{b} \cdot \mathbf{b}} \mathbf{b}^{\perp} =: \operatorname{rej}_{\mathbf{b}}(\mathbf{a}) \]